 We all have a post-Christmas cold in our household.
 So off to the pharmacy, I go.
 Paracetamol for everyone.
 In France, medicines are dispensed depending on the weight, not the age, of the children, so Iona and Joe were duly weighed this morning!
 Naturally, they fall within two bands so two different paracetamol strengths are required.

 The pharmacist places three boxes of paracetamol suppositories on the counter.

 ‘Anything else?’, he asks.

 I look at the suppositories.
-Trying to persuade my 9 year old daughter to use a suppository doesn’t bear thinking about.
+Trying to persuade my 9-year-old British daughter to use a suppository doesn’t bear thinking about.

 ‘Do you have paracetamol in a tablet form for adults and a dissoluble form for children?’
 I ask.

-There is a farmer who lives on the outskirts of the village, whom I am told has never been ill and the reason for this is his daily garlic clove suppository, and he literally does use a garlic clove… so I’m told !!
+Thinking about illness and medication, apparently, there is a farmer who lives on the outskirts of the village, whom I am told has never been ill and the reason for this is his daily garlic clove suppository, and he literally does use a garlic clove… so I’m told!